 Here at The Ayurveda Practice, you can experience virechana as an outpatient with a carefully designed programme.
 You can continue to work in certain parts of the programme and take some days off for others, so it is easier to fit around your schedule than an inpatient treatment.

 After a specific consultation at the clinic, the first two stages are managed from home with daily phone or Skype check-in calls.
-The 3 days of massage which follow can be done by daily visits to the clinic or via home visits (location dependent).
+The 3 days of massage which follow are usually done by daily visits to the clinic.
 On the day of the purge, you are accompanied for most of the day at home, where your meals are also prepared for you.
 The post-purge regime is straightforward and managed by you at home.
-This service, including consultation, daily check-ins, medicines, massages and home visit procedure, is £635.
+For pricing and more details of this service, please click here.

 Some people can’t have virechana